 What Is a Fulfillment Center?

 As online shopping and overnight delivery became a more critical facet of a retailer’s success, many retailers soon realized that there simply was no logistical way to store all the inventory in one location; there was not enough space in any one warehouse, nor was there a centrally located spot that made overnight shipping viable.
 In response, many companies started building fulfillment centers in various places around the country.
-These buildings are spaced out and located by key shipping hubs in order to minimize delivery times, shipping costs, and streamline the fulfillment process.
+These buildings are spaced out and located by key shipping hubs in order to minimize delivery times, shipping costs, and streamline the order fulfillment process.

 How they Work